About AirPlay Mirroring in OS X

 Turning AirPlay Mirroring on and off

-You can also turn it on via System Preferences > Displays:
+You can also turn Airplay on in System Preferences > Displays:

-Note: If you don't see AirPlay Mirroring in Displays Preferences, then your Mac model does not support it.
+Note: If you don't see AirPlay Display or AirPlay mirroring options in Displays Preferences, then your Mac model does not support this feature.

-To turn off AirPlay Mirroring, select "Turn Off AirPlay Mirroring" in the AirPlay Mirroring menu extra, or Off in Displays Preferences.
-You can also press the Menu button on the Apple TV remote to end the current AirPlay Mirroring session.
+To turn off AirPlay, select "Turn Off AirPlay" in the AirPlay menu or in Displays Preferences.
+You can also press the Menu button on the Apple TV remote to end the current AirPlay session.

 Optimizing image quality